-Ghuli Culture
+The Subtle Ghuli Culture

-The varied tribes of Ghuli distinguish themselves in manners of dress, colorful headscarves, accented weapons, and horse tack that separate one tribe from another.
+To an outsider, the varied tribes of Ghuli look alike; yet, they distinguish themselves in subtle manners of dress, colorful headscarves, accented weapons, and horse tack that separate one tribe from another.
 So deeply coded are these symbols in Ghuli life that a native can easily recognize the bloodline of another, even when they hail from across the entirety of the country.
 From the Himelian Mountains and hills to the flatlands, each tribe accents their dress in unique ways.
-Each Ghuli tribe has their own songs, poems, and proverbs to distinguish their history further from their neighbors.
+To the outsider, these distinctions are nearly invisible.

 The Ghuli world is not the soft world of civilized folk.
-They dwell in stone buildings connected in such a way to form a central courtyard where friends and relatives gather.
+They dwell in mud huts connected in such a way to form a central courtyard where friends and relatives gather.
 Their villages look poor to an outlander, for they keep little in the way of gold or jewels unless they make their profession as raiders.
 Instead, the value of a community is those who comprise it.
 Value is that of strength and blood and mettle.